-The fulfillment of the soul is to find
+The fulfilment of the soul is to find

 God, and to live in His Presence.
 Finding God means finding the pearl of great value of